32blit/32blit-sdk/docs/Windows-VisualStudio.md

 3. Build!

 To find the built files use `Project` > `CMake Cache` > `Open in Explorer`.

+### Get started with your own game

+There is also a skeleton game project created for you at https://github.com/32blit/32blit-boilerplate .
+This is an empty skeleton with some comments to get you started with your own game (if you do not want to start tweaking one of the examples).

 ### Building your own game